Most weather archives silently overwrite

 Section titled “05 · Where the rule applies, and where it does not”

 • Observations.
 Covered, without exception.
-Even if we find a bug in our parser six months from now, the rows already stored do not get rewritten.
-We fix the parser forward and leave the archive alone.
+Even if we find a bug in our parser six months from now, we fix the parser forward; already-cached rows aren’t rewritten, and re-fetching with a past as_of still reproduces the original number.

 • Forecasts.
 Not covered in the same way.
 A forecast is a prediction about a future window.
 The same forecast model issues new runs every few hours.
-Each run is a new row keyed by issued_at.
-We keep every issuance, so replay of “what did the NBM think at 06Z?” works the same way.
+Each forecast run is a distinct row keyed by issued_at; you fetch a specific historical cycle, so replay of “what did the NBM think at 06Z?” works the same way.

 • Climate aggregates.
 Not covered.
 CLIMATE rollups are derivations, not observations.
-They can be re-derived on schema changes without breaking the settlement story, because the underlying observation rows they derived from are still immutable.
+They can be re-derived on schema changes without breaking the settlement story, because the underlying observation values they derived from are re-fetchable raw-as-reported and don’t change.

 The single rule, applied to the single place where it matters, gives you the one property you actually need: a backtest you can trust against a market that actually cleared.